gscloudsolutions/GS-DevOps-Mate/README.md

 Create a bitbucket-pipelines.yml file with the following YAML in main/master branch.
 Below is list of bibucket.yaml files for different formats

 ##### For SFDX Format Repo:
-In this Git workflow, we will create the diff artifacts based on a Git Tags.
+In this Git workflow, we create the diff artifacts based on a Git Tags.
 Please find the YAML file [here](https://github.com/gscloudsolutions/GS-DevOps-Mate/blob/main/Gitflow%20Workflow/SFDX/bitbucket-pipelines.yml)

 ##### For MDAPI Format Repo:
-In this Git workflow, we will create the diff artifacts based on a Git Tags.
+In this Git workflow, we create the diff artifacts based on a Git Tags.
 Please find the YAML file [here](https://github.com/gscloudsolutions/GS-DevOps-Mate/blob/main/Gitflow%20Workflow/MDAPI/bitbucket-pipelines.yml)

 #### Feature Branch aka GitHub Workflow: